 Smart bulbs, on the other hand, talk to your home network and each other to engage in a range of illumination possibilities.
 There’s typically just a few simple communication standards at play here, with most bulbs using a mix of standard Wi-Fi and Zigbee low-power communication to manage their abilities.
 That communication is vital, because it not only allows for features like voice activation, but also scheduling, smart grouping and changes in dimming, colour patterns and coordination with home security systems.

-Can I use different bulbs from different makers in my home?
+Can I use different smart light bulbs from different makers in my home?